TobiCode/Webview/README.md

 ## Main Focus of this project

 The main File is the javascript file.
-It contains the methods to build a HTML Table, provides emthods for sorting, ... <br>
+It contains the methods to build a HTML Table, provides methods for sorting, ... <br>

 <img src="Preview.PNG" height="200px" title="Preview of APP">